 A March 2016 study in the online issue of Neurology found that regular exercise can slow brain aging by as much as 10 years.
 Loads of other research has found that people who regularly exercise are more productive at work.
 Your brain is, after all, part of your body.
 If your body is healthier, it makes sense that your brain would operate better.

 If you want to operate at your highest level, you need to take a holistic approach to life.
 You are a system.
 When you change a part of any system, you simultaneously change the whole.
 Improve one area of your life, and all other areas improve in a virtuous cycle.
 This is the butterfly effect in action and the basis of the book Start With Habit, which shows that by integrating one “keystone habit,” like exercise or reading, that the positivity of that one habit ripples into all areas of your life, eventually transforming your whole life.

 Consequently, the types of foods you eat, and when you eat them, determine your ability to focus at work.
 Your ability to sleep well (by the way, it’s easy to sleep well when you get up early and work hard) is also essential to peak performance.
 Rather than managing your time, then, you should really be focused on managing your energy.
 Your work schedule should be scheduled around when you work best, not around social norms and expectations.

 Don’t Forget to Psychologically Detach and Play

-“Recovery” is the process of reducing or eliminating physical and psychological strain/stress caused by work.
+“Recovery” is the process of reducing or eliminating physical and psychological strain or stress caused by work.

-Proper detachment/recovery from work is essential for physical and psychological health, in addition to engaged and productive work.
-Yet, few people do it.
+Proper detachment or recovery from work is essential for physical and psychological health, in addition to engaged and productive work.
+Yet few people do it.
 Most people are always “available” to their email and work.
 Millennials are the worst, often wearing the openness to work “whenever” as a badge of honor.
 It’s not a badge of honor.